Hexadual/CNIT48101/docs/source/lab3.rst

 The first step to installing vagrant on to the Ubuntu Desktop was to install virtualbox.
 This was done by running the command `sudo apt install virtualbox -y`

 The next step was to install vagratn using apt.
-This was done by running the command `sudo apt install vagrant -y` The instalation can be verified by running the command `vagrant --version`
+This was done by running the command `sudo apt install vagrant -y`.
+The instalation can be verified by running the command `vagrant --version`

 The next step after installign Vagrant was to create a project directory.
-This was done by running the command `mkdir ~/vagrant`
-In the folder we created a Vagrantfile by running the command `vagrant init ubuntu/trusty64` The init command initializes a Vagrant project.
-It also creates a Vagrant configuration file
+This was done by running the command `mkdir ~/vagrant`.
+In the folder we created a `Vagrantfile` by running the command `vagrant init ubuntu/trusty64`.
+The `init` command initializes a Vagrant project and also creates a Vagrant configuration file.
+This file is configurd in Seccion 2.

 Section 2 (Creating Vagrantfile)
 ####################################